-If you initialize a participant table, the survey will be accessible only to those users that provide in the survey registration process a token code (either manually or by URL).
-In this way, the survey will be switched to the closed-access mode.
+If you initialize a participant table, the survey will be accessible only to those participants who provide a token code in the registration process (either manually or by URL).
+This way, the survey will be switched to closed-access mode.

-Once initialized, a window will load up confirming the creation of the survey participants table.
+Once initialized, a window will be displayed confirming the creation of the survey participants table.

 Reactivate a survey participants table

 When you delete a survey participants table, a backup is created.
 It can later be reactivated if you wish to use that specific survey participants table in another survey.

 A survey participant summary will be displayed if the survey participants table was previously created.
 This is the default screen:

 - Total records: The number of survey participants from the survey participants table;

 - Total with no unique token: Displays the number of users without an assigned token code;

 - Total invitations sent: Shows the number of invitations that have been sent to your survey participants from the Survey participants table by using the Invitations option from the Invitations & reminders menu;